mvevans89/SMALLERdash/lab-notebook.md

 # SMALLERdash lab notebook
 ## MV Evans

+## 2022-11-16

+Met with PNLP to discuss dashboard.
+Generally, they were super into it.
+Their main want is how to scale it up to other districts, although that is mostly limited by the data.

+Andres also had a good idea of structuring the site by level of the health system (fokontany, CSB/commune, district) rather by indicator, because this is more likely how people will use it.
+I think I agree, just deciding if I want to jump into that now like if I have time to do this before I present to Pivot.
+But honestly, yeah I think I do.

+## 2022-11-14

+Presented to the Teledetection team.
+Some feedback to take into account:

+- recommend having the landing page be a map or something interactive so it is more engaging from the beginning
+- add a table of data to the side of the map for people to interpret
+- discussed how to automate it

+**Model to do:**
+- run true prediction models (i.e. only using data from 2-3 months prior) for dashboard
+- run models on each age group individually for dashboard and combine
+- may be worth looking into rainfall predictions from www.wmolc.org. they give probabilities of below/above normal for three months into the future for precipitation and temperature. very broad but could help for scenarios. [this is maybe a thing for future me like in a year for scenario planning]

 ## 2022-11-11

 I did all the things!
 Set up a landing page and added information to each page in the form of markdown documents.